jbeck018/howlerops/backend-go/DEPLOYMENT_CHECKLIST.md

-# SQL Studio Backend - Production Deployment Checklist
+# Howlerops Backend - Production Deployment Checklist

 Use this checklist to ensure all prerequisites are met before deploying to production.